graphql-editor/graphql-blog/src/pages/well-planned-graphql-schema/index.md

 ---
-title: What can a well-planned schema do for your project?
+title: How a well-planned schema can change your project?
 date: '2020-03-01T12:00:00.284Z'
 image: "feature.png"
 author: Carl